Best Luggage Size Chart 2025 – Carry-On to XL Suitcase Sizes (Last updated on 26/02/25)

 Extra Large31-3479-8620-2251-5611-1328-33100-12025-30

-Use our suitcase sizes chart (above) as a guide to help you choose the correct size luggage for your trip.
+Use our standard luggage sizes chart 2025 (above) as a guide to help you choose the correct suitcase size for your trip.
 For convenience, we have included dimensions in (cm) and inches and luggage capacity in (kg) and litres.

 Small Carry On & Hybrid Size Suitcase